nidorx/ecs-lib/README.md

 world.removeSystem(keyboardSys);
 ```

-#### Limiting Frequency (SPF)
+#### Limiting Frequency (FPS)

-It is possible to limit the maximum number of invocations that the "update" method can perform per second (FPS) by simply entering the "frequency" parameter in the class constructor.
+It is possible to limit the maximum number of invocations that the `update` method can perform per second (FPS) by simply entering the `frequency` parameter in the class constructor.
 This control is useful for example to limit the processing of physics systems to a specific frequency in order to decrease the processing cost.

 ```typescript
 export default class PhysicsSystem extends System {